Achievable logoAchievable logo

 Carbohydrates

-Carbohydrates are essential biomolecules in living organisms, acting primarily as energy sources and structural components.
-They range from monosaccharides (single-unit sugars) to polysaccharides (long chains of sugars).
+Carbohydrates are essential biomolecules in living organisms.
+They mainly serve as energy sources and structural components.
+Carbohydrates range from monosaccharides (single sugar units) to polysaccharides (long chains of sugars).

-Common examples include glucose, a key energy source, and fructose, found in fruits and table sugar.
+Common examples include glucose, a major cellular fuel, and fructose, found in fruits and in table sugar.

 Nomenclature and classification, common names

-• Disaccharides: Composed of two monosaccharides linked by a glycosidic bond (e.g., sucrose, lactose, maltose).
+• Disaccharides: Two monosaccharides linked by a glycosidic bond (e.g., sucrose, lactose, maltose).

 • Polysaccharides: Long chains of monosaccharides (e.g., starch, glycogen, cellulose).